top of page

 The characters are well-developed, and the themes, explored through the lenses of a first-contact story, are super interesting.
 So why do many people think the movie is better than the book?

-The reason is the writing.
+I believe the reason is the writing.

-Sagan, being a science writer, had a different way of showing.
-Or, better yet, he wanted to show something different.
-His prose in Contact has the same eloquence and awe about science that his non-fiction books have, but it is a style not usual in the sci-fi genre.
-For the reader accustomed to the expected character-focused showing in narratives instead of theme-focused showing, the telling about Ellie's thoughts and emotions probably distanced them from her and spoiled their fun.
+His prose in Contact has the same eloquence and awe about science that his non-fiction books have, but it is a style not common in the sci-fi genre.
+For the reader accustomed to the expected character-focused showing in narratives instead of theme-focused showing, the telling about Ellie’s thoughts and emotions probably distanced them from her and spoiled their fun.

 What does the book have that the movie lacks?